abullard1/Sams-3D-Library/README.md

 <details>
   <summary><b>Unity WebGL Version</b></summary>
   <br>
-During the making of the 2D website, the idea of also creating an interactive WebGL version of the website in Unity randomly popped into my head.
-I have always been interested in game development, which is why I picked up 3D modeling in the first place some time ago.
+During the making of the 2D website, I got the idea of also creating an interactive WebGL version of the website in Unity.
+I have always been interested in game development, which is why I picked up 3D modeling in the first place some years ago.
 I felt like adding a Unity WebGL version of the 3D library was simply the natural next step.
-The 3D Version also has limited mobile support.
-It will automatically detect if you are on a mobile device and activate a mobile UI letting you play using an onscreen joystick and buttons. <b>The 3D Version Unity Project project can be downloaded <a href="https://drive.google.com/file/d/1dwVfUvqlepKW6kQrtcf_SswvabM8mlvg/view?usp=sharing">here</a>.</b>
+The 3D Version also has mobile support.
+It will automatically detect if you are on a mobile device and enable a mobile UI letting you play using an onscreen joystick and buttons. <b>The 3D Version Unity Project project can be downloaded <a href="https://drive.google.com/file/d/1dwVfUvqlepKW6kQrtcf_SswvabM8mlvg/view?usp=sharing">here</a>.</b>
   <br>
   <br>
 </details>